euppal/Floral/floral/docs/Structs.md

 Alongside the initializer, with the deinitializer `~TypeName() {}` you can perform necessary cleanup and free dynamically allocated memory.

 There is also the struct section `public get` which is composed of two keywords.
 A section declared `public` or `public get set` will have its members visible and externally mutable (`public get set` is the default).
 A section  declared `public get` will be externally visible and immutable.
-There is also `internal` which declares a section only accessible from within the `struct`.
+There is also `private` which declares a section only accessible from within the `struct`.

 Here is an example: